Information into action

 Connecting conservation funding to on-the-ground

 action in the Peruvian Amazon

-Community members receive satellite-based deforestation alerts from Global Forest Watch, document illegal activity - creating a transparent, immutable record - and contact authorities to avoid further deforestation.
+Members of frontline communities receive satellite-based deforestation alerts from Global Forest Watch and use off the shelf technology such as drones to identify and document illegal activity, and contact authorities to avoid further deforestation.

 Community members will regenerate degraded areas by planting over 7,000 trees across 72 hectares, including endangered species, such as Mahogany and Cedar, and fruiting trees, like Guava and Cacao.

 DIRECT PAYMENTS >

 Evidence of monitoring and reforestation is submitted and stored as an immutable record on Regen Ledger, based upon which smart contracts transfer secure direct payments to frontline communities.

 Where We Are Starting